The History of College of the Canyons

-The first permanent building to be completed was the IRC (in photo at left, at the beginning of construction).
+The first permanent building to be completed was the IRC.
 More than half a million cubic yards of earth were moved to make way for this first building, which cost $3.25 million to build and housed 26 classrooms and faculty offices.
 As the IRC was completed and its classroom space made available in early 1974, the modular structures that had served as the college campus were abandoned and removed.
 At the same time, five other buildings were in various stages of construction.

 It was a time when many young people were returning from combat in Vietnam.
 The student population reflected this trend, with a full 30 percent of students being veterans.
 The conflict in Vietnam would officially cease the following year.

 The 6,000-seat Cougar Stadium officially opened for the football team's first home game of the 1974 season on September 21 of that year.
 Unfortunately, the Cougars fell to Los Angeles Harbor Community College by a score of 26-21.

 The Classroom Center and Laboratory Center, two separate structures that were built on either end of the IRC, opened in January 1975.
 To the casual observer, the combined structures appear to be one large building, but they are actually three separate structures.
 At the points at which the buildings appear to touch, they are in fact a few inches apart, the gaps along the outdoor walkways covered with steel expansion plates.